B-a-l-aj-i/Movie-Hive/README.md

 # Movies Search Website

 A movie search website where users can search for movies, add them to their favorites, and explore different categories like "Now Playing", "All Movies", and "Popular Movies".
-Built using **Vite**, **React**, and **Tailwind CSS**.
+Built using **Vite**, **React**, and **Tailwind CSS**.M

 ---